National Parks in the Paraguayan Chaco: Río Negro National Park

 Created in 1998 with an original area of 30,000 ha, was enlarged in 2004 to 123,789 ha.
-It protects typical ecosystems of the Pantanal and Humid Chaco.
-There are a lot of areas that are regularly flooded and Karanda`y palm trees.
+It protects typical ecosystems of the Pantanal and the Humid Chaco.
+There are a lot of areas that are regularly flooded and Karanda'y palm trees.
 It was declared Ramsar Site in 1995 by the Convention on Wetlands of International Importance, because it was considered a habitat of migratory birds as well as other wetland species, both animal and plant.
 Animals include jaguar, wild parrots, deer from the Pantanal, lobope and yacares.
 It does not have a plan yet, nor a tourism structure.
 The way to get there is through the Lagerenza-Bahia Negra road, or through Defensores del Chaco National Park.

 Teniente Agripino Enciso National Park

 Teniente Agripino Enciso National Park was created in 1980 with 40.000 ha.
 Its size and shape is practically rectangular, and it makes it easier to protect from the biological diversity.
 It has typical landscapes of the Dry Chaco.
 Due to the lack of water, its vegetation is characterized by dense and almost impenetrable thorn forest.
-Its typical trees are white quebracho, palo santo, and samu’u.
+Its typical trees are white quebracho, palo santo, and samu'u.

 There is a great quantity of wild mammals such as felines (yaguarte and others), the three peccaries (the tagua is the symbol of the area).
 The park also has trenches and ways from the Chaco War, which can be visited with the park guards who are specially trained to attend tourists.